 Leading figures in North Korea may catch a headline every so often, but what about everyone else?
 What about the people?
 A review by Steven Denney.

 Delegations Galore: Signs of a Continuing Rift in Sino-NK Relations by Brian Gleason Although China and North Korea have maintained strong bilateral ties for decades, North Korea’s relentless pursuit of nuclear weapons, advanced missile systems and “satellite launches” has continued to take its toll on the relationship.
 In the aftermath of North Korea’s failed rocket […]

 In March 2012, Chinese media appeared to conclusively break the dam when it comes to open acknowledgement of the problem of North Korean refugees in China.
-While there should be no doubt that the PRC has ceded not an inch of its fiercely-protected sovereignty on the issue as a consequence, the move indicated that the […]
+Brian Gleason previews and contextualizes tensions which emerged on the refugee issue last fall.

 Not long ago in Foreign Policy, Marcus Noland laid into the notion of economic transparency with regard to North Korea.
 Where are the facts?
 And just what are the data points?
 Fortunately, when looking at Chinese side of the equation, we are somewhat less empty-handed, and our frustration is often matched by relative satisfaction at […]

 Analysts are not cartoonists, nor are they plaintive photographers who can stun us into insight in a single instant.
 In a media environment where one is often provoked to, in Aidan Foster-Carter’s phrase, “cue the sneer” toward East Asia’s one-party states, the analyst has to plunge ahead anyway with meaningful work.
 Thus Nick Miller, SinoNK’s […]